lupyuen/pinetime-rust-mynewt/README.md

 # PineTime Smart Watch Firmware with Apache Mynewt and Embedded Rust

-This `ota2` branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt and Embedded Rust, with Wireless Firmware Updates.
+This `master` branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt and Embedded Rust, with Wireless Firmware Updates.
 Refer to the articles...

 1. [_PineTime doesn't run Linux...
 But that's OK!_](https://lupyuen.github.io/pinetime-rust-mynewt/articles/pinetime)